Workers’ Compensation Lawyer in Raleigh, NC

 Additionally, you must actually be working while you are injured (not on your way to work or on your home from work).
 Also being injured at work while inebriated will prevent you from having a workers’ compensation claim.

-What does NC Workers’ Compensation pay for?
+What does NC Workers’ Comp pay for?

 In North Carolina, state law provides medical compensation and wage loss benefits for non-fatal injuries and death benefits for fatal injuries.
 Medical compensation includes medical treatment and mileage reimbursement for treatment of your on the job injury.
 Lost Wage benefits provide monetary compensation due to your inability to earn wages because of your on the job injury.
 This benefit provides compensation based on the physical impairment of the injured body part as well.